nikki-experiments/my-react-boilerplate/README.md

 NPM comes installed with Node.js.
 To update npm to the latest version run: `npm install -g npm@latest`

-## Install Yarn
+## If using Yarn - Install

+Check with your team if they prefer to use npm or Yarn.
 A benefit Yarn over the default package manager NPM is that it still builds dependencies faster than NPM and it's 100% deterministic.
-Check w/your teams preference on which to use.

     $ npm install --global yarn